darktable-org/dtdocs/content/module-reference/processing-modules/filmic-rgb.md

 - In the look tab, experiment with the contrast parameter.
 Increase the latitude as much as you can without clipping the curve, slide it with the shadows/highlights balance parameter.

-- filmic rgb tends to compress the local contrast - you can compensate for that using the _local contrast_ module.
+- filmic rgb tends to compress the local contrast - you can compensate for that using the [_local contrast_](./local-contrast.md) module.

-- You may also want to increase the saturation in the _color balance_ module, and adjust settings in the tone equalizer module.
+- You may also want to increase the saturation in the [_color balance_](./color-balance.md) module, and adjust settings in the tone equalizer module.

 - Do the final adjustments in filmic rgb, and your picture is now ready for creative processing.

-## Filmic rgb for Darktable 2.6 filmic users
+# filmic rgb for darktable 2.6 filmic users

 Filmic rgb is a reimplementation of the original _filmic_ module, and some adjustments are necessary to switch from one version to the other.
 This section underlines the most important differences; a more comprehensive overview is available as a video ([darktable 3.0 filmic explained to users of darktable 2.6](https://www.youtube.com/watch?v=9awBFYcPgGU)).